ruuvi/ruuvi-sensor-protocols/README.md

  `0xFC 0x17` | -1000 mG
  `0x03 0xE8` | 1000 mG

+## Battery voltage
+Values supported: 0 mV to 65536 mV in 1 mV increments, practically 1800 ...
+3600 mV .

 ## Data Format
 The first byte tells the receiver (ie. website) what kind of type of data the packet has.

 Decimal | Description
 ----|-----------
  1 | Historical use, not supported anymore.
- 2 | Eddystone-URL, URL-safe base64 -encoded
- 3 | BLE Manufacturer specific data, all current sensor readings at 1 second interval 4 | Reserved for future use
+ 2 | Eddystone-URL, URL-safe base64 -encoded, kickstarter edition (no battery voltage) 3 | BLE Manufacturer specific data, all current sensor readings at 1 second interval 4 | Eddystone-URL, URL-safe base64 -encoded, with battery voltage.
  5 | Reserved for future use
  6 | Reserved for future use
  7 | Reserved for future use